lucacrippa88/watson-assistant-training/README.md

 The welcome node is called when the convresation starts.
 It promps the user with a "welcome" sentence as he starts the chatbot.
 This node should be always the first node in the dialog.

 #### Last node: anything_else
 The anything_else node is entered when the chatbot doesn't find a correlation between the user's sentence and a intent.
-This node should be always the last node in the dialog.
+This node should be always the last node in the dialog, in order to be entered after Watson has read all other nodes without finding a match.

 ## How to enhance Watson Assistant conversations